Meltrust/ror-social-scaffold/README.md

-# Stay in touch
+# Keeper-tapsy

-> A mini social media app built with Ruby and Rails using Models, Views and Controlers.
+> A social media app built with Ruby and Rails using Models, Views and Controlers.

 ### Login screen